HaoyangChen/dubhacks-2020/README.md

 Vigor is a mobile app specially designed with improved accessibility that enables senior adults to manage appointments and receive care from their practitioners in a more timely manner.

--   Feature #1: Signing up is simple; one-click to log in with the email and no passwords to remember
+-   Feature #1: We aim at simplifying the sign-up process, enabling users to log into the app with their emails or phone numbers in one click instead of having to remember passwords.
--   Feature #2: Guide the elderly step-by-step to fill out a form that helps them make an appointment easily in the future.
+-   Feature #2: We create step-by-step instructions to guide the elderly to fill out their basic information, insurance, and payment when they first log into the app.
+The information is stored in the app, eliminating the repetitive steps when making doctor appointments in the future.
--   Feature #3: Allow the elderly to schedule, reschedule, or cancel appointments online.
+-   Feature #3: Vigor allows the elderly to schedule, reschedule, and cancel appointments online, as well as virtually meeting with doctors based on their preference through the chat feature.

 ## Mobile App UI Design: